nvnlo/OCR-task/README.md

 ## Instructions to reproduce the output (YOU EDIT)

-The `output.txt` file contained in this repository was generated with the code available in the `code/` folder
+The `output.txt` file contained in this repository was generated with the code available in the `code/` folder....